pilisp/pilisp-monorepo/README.md

 # PiLisp

-PiLisp—An interpreted Lisp inspired by Clojure.
+PiLisp—An interpreted Lisp inspired by Clojure, implemented in Dart.

 Runs on all supported Dart targets.